Swiss skier Flury takes downhill gold as favorites falter - WHIZ News

-MERIBEL, France (AP) — Swiss skier Jasmine Flury won gold in the women’s downhill at the world championships Saturday on a rough day for the pre-race favorites.
+MERIBEL, France (AP) — Swiss skier Jasmine Flury won gold in the women’s downhill at the world championships Saturday on a rough day for Sofia Goggia and most other pre-race favorites.

 Flury edged Austrian skier Nina Ortlieb by 0.04 seconds for her first career medal at major championships.